CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 For MWDB users: group is a workspace, that allows to share the same view of uploaded objects across the various users.
 For MWDB administrators: group is also a way to give a specific set of permissions, depending on the role and level of trust.

-In mwdb.cert.pl, we use them to group the users coming from the same organisation, to make them share their uploads and insights with other co-workers or keep the information to be accessible only within trusted group of people.
+In mwdb.cert.pl, we use them to group the users collaborating within the same organisation, to make them share their uploads and insights with other workmates or keep the information to be accessible only within trusted group of people.

 Every user account is a member of at least two groups: